Robust Path Following Control for Vehicles with Uncertain Steering Resistance Using Model Error Compensation: Robust path following control

 \subsection{Proposed robust path following control law}

-This section describes the robust path following control law, which applies MEC to the path following control law introduced in \ref{sec3-1}.
+This section describes the robust path following control law, which applies MEC to the path following control law introduced in Section~\ref{sec3-1}.
 The structure of the control system used in this study is shown in Fig.\,\ref{fig1}.
 The control system consists of two feedforward controllers, which take the curvature at the reference point as input, and a feedback controller.
-Here, it is assumed that the full state of the plant, including the sideslip angle $\beta$, yaw rate $\dot{\psi}$, and steering angle $\delta$, as well as the relative distance $z$, relative angle $\theta$, and reference point position $s_{r}$, can be measured.
-This full-state measurement assumption is adopted to focus on the effect of steering resistance uncertainty; relaxation through state estimation is left for future work.
+Here, it is assumed that the relative distance $z$, relative angle $\theta$, and reference point position $s_{r}$ of the plant $P$ can be measured.
 Additionally, the input is composed of the sum of the feedforward input and the compensation input.

 Unlike previous studies where only the plant $P$ was considered as the control target, this study defines the combined dynamics consisting of $P_{d}$ and $P$ as $P_{\sigma}$, and treats this $P_{\sigma}$ as the control target.
-Here, $P_{d}$ represents a dynamics-like element that models the relationship between the control input and the steering angle $\delta$.
+Here, $P_{d}$ represents a dynamics-like element that models the relationship between the control input and the steering angle $\delta$, governed by $\dot{\delta}=u-Cv\delta$.
 By incorporating $P_{d}$ into the control target, the dynamic characteristics between the input and the steering angle $\delta$ are explicitly considered, allowing the control design to more accurately reflect the dynamic relationship from the control input to the vehicle response.
 In this study, values computed from the model on a computer are denoted with the subscript $M$.

+The control input is constructed as $u = u_M + u_c$, where $u_M$ is the feedforward input computed from a nominal model running in parallel, and $u_c$ is a feedback compensation input designed to suppress the model error.
+The derivation of each component is described below.